 Chelsea Market is the heart of New York City’s ultra-hip meatpacking district.
 Once a Nabisco plant (and the birthplace of the Oreo cookie) it was a daring new retail and office space idea that needed a clear, powerful identity.

 Manhattan’s Chelsea Market was not always the tourist attraction it is today.
 It didn’t always draw more than 6 million visitors a year from across the country and around the world.
 It wasn’t always one of the great food halls of the world, with more than 35 vendors purveying everything from soup to nuts, wine to coffee, cheese to cheesecake.
 And there weren’t always offices of hip companies and TV production studios on its upper floors.
 Once it was a National Biscuit Company relic whose claim to fame was the Oreo cookie.

 Large companies like Google and IAC/InterActiveCorp have found homes in Chelsea.
-Google also has leased space in nearby Chelsea Market, which spans 9th and 10th Avenues between 15th and 16th Streets.
-Of that building’s 1.2 million square feet of commercial space, “… 780,000 square feet is leased to technology and media companies like Scripps Networks (which owns the Food Network) and Yext, an Internet marketing company,” said Michael Phillips, a managing director of Jamestown Properties, which owns the building.
+Of the 1.2 million square feet of commercial space, 780,000 square feet is leased to technology and media companies like Scripps Networks (which owns the Food Network) and Yext, an Internet marketing company.